The non-billable hours your utilization rate hides (and why they matter more than the number itself)

 Operational time should be managed for efficiency.
 Some is unavoidable, but most firms have more operational overhead than they realize.
 When operational time exceeds 10% to 15% of available hours, something is wrong with processes or systems.

-3. Lost time is a waste that should not exist.
+3. Lost time is waste that should not exist.
 This category includes time that produces nothing of value and reflects problems in how work flows through the firm.

 Rework and corrections are a repeat effort that should have been done right the first time.
 Waiting for client feedback, approvals, or inputs leaves consultants idle between tasks.
 Context switching between too many projects destroys productivity.
 Unclear requirements and scope changes force repeated work.